The name of the Association is “Repubblika”.

 The Executive Committee shall resolve to remove any Member of the Executive Committee who fails to attend without a reasonable justification and without giving prior notice for their absence three (3) consecutive meetings of the Executive Committee.

 Special meetings of the Executive Committee may be called by the President or any three (3) Executive Committee Members.
-The person or persons authorised to call special meetings of the Executive Committee may fix the place for holding any special meeting of the Executive Committee called by them.
+The person or persons authorized to call special meetings of the Executive Committee may fix the place for holding any special meeting of the Executive Committee called by them.

 Notice of any special meeting of the Executive Committee shall be given at least two (2) days previous thereto by written notice delivered personally, by email or by telephone to each Executive Committee Member.
 Any Executive Committee Member may waive notice of any meeting.
 The attendance of an Executive Committee Member at any meeting shall constitute a waiver of notice of such meeting, except where an Executive Committee Member attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 The business to be transacted at the meeting need not be specified in the notice or waiver of notice of such meeting, unless specifically required by law or by this Statute.